Here's How Your Trade Pinduoduo Inc. (PDD) Aggressively Right Now

 Sponsored

-PDD currently public float of 908.91M and currently shorts hold a 3.32% ratio of that float.
-Today, the average trading volume of PDD was 10.88M shares.
+The average price from analysts is $749.67, which is $6.25 above the current price.
+PDD currently public float of 909.29M and currently shorts hold a 3.32% ratio of that float.
+Today, the average trading volume of PDD was 10.74M shares.

 PDD’s Market Performance